Pranet-Hiranandani/Vision-Truth/README.md

 - Used MobileNetv2 CNN Algorithm
 - Experimented with ResNet50 CNN Algorithm
-- Accuracy for model without faces - 72%
+- Accuracy for the model without faces - 72%
-- Accuracy for model with faces - 78%
+- Accuracy for the model with faces - 78%

 ## App Development